DCAN-Labs/hbcd-docs-internal/docs/orgcharts.md

 #### AirTable
 AirTable is a cloud-based collaborative platform and database service that combines the features of a database and a spreadsheet.
 It allows users to organize, track, and collaborate on structured data using customizable tables, forms, views, and automation.
 In the HBCD Study, Airtable is widely used as a centralized project management and tracking tool, including study coordination and oversight, neuroimaging workflow tracking, cross-team communication, and quality control and reporting.

-#### AMBRA
+#### Ambra
-AMBRA is a cloud-based gateway that allows the direct transmission of medical images between participating institutions.
+Ambra is a cloud-based gateway that allows the direct transmission of medical images between participating institutions.
 Ambra supports secure data transfer, DICOM standard compliance, de-identification tools, and access control, making it suitable for large-scale, multi-site research studies.
-For the HBCD Study, AMBRA is used as the centralized platform for uploading, storing, and sharing neuroimaging data from participating research sites.
+For the HBCD Study, Ambra is used as the centralized platform for uploading, storing, and sharing neuroimaging data from participating research sites.

 #### Ripple
 [Ripple Science](https://www.ripplescience.com/) is a digital clinical trial software deployed at all HBCD Study sites for participant recruitment and retention.
 See details of Ripple's role in the study [here](https://www.ripplescience.com/ripple-science-supports-nih-funded-healthy-brain-and-child-development-study/).